 Ted Lasso is far from the hillbilly Rupert calls him out to be—in his optimism, he’s more grounded in reality than anyone else, and that’s why it works so beautifully.
 We mentioned this detail when we discussed Ted forgiving Rebecca, but we believe the character because the process is organic and never forces us to.
 Ted has a lot of Ted talks (pun intended), but they never feel out of place or forced because they are always layered with the detail that curiosity and goodness require more hard work than judgement does.

 It’s easy to look at someone and pass judgement.
 Curiosity requires people not only caring enough to ask questions, but it requires putting in effort in order to find what they’re looking for.
 In order to get to know someone.
 It’s easy to look at someone like Ted and say well, optimism must come naturally to him, but you can’t force that.
-And that’s just it with this character—Ted Lasso, at this point, has not only shown us all the ways in which he’s actually struggling, but he’s told us about some of the demons that haunt him.
+And that’s just it with this character—Ted Lasso, at this point, has not only shown us all the ways in which he’s struggling, but he’s told us about some of the demons that haunt him too.

 So I say this again, it’s anything but easy to stand in front of a smug man in power who’s insulting him and not fire back.
 It’s anything but easy to throw the darts with grace and tell the story with a type of humility that’s admirable.
 As calm and collected as Ted is, it has clearly taken a tremendous amount of work to get here, and this is what the series shows us.
-Optimism isn’t easy, it’s worked towards.
-Yes, some people are inherently better at it than others, but that’s a choice too—it’s a choice Ted makes every single day to rise above the waves and help others as opposed to dragging people down.
+Optimism isn’t easy; it’s worked towards.
+Yes, some people are inherently better at it than others, but that’s a choice too—it’s a choice Ted makes every single day to rise above the waves and help others as opposed to dragging them down.

 He makes the choice to be curious, and he makes the choice to look deeper into who people are.
 He chooses to forgive and he chooses to uplift.

 It’s also why Ted suggesting Rebecca buy drinks for everyone is so beautiful because with his win, everyone has a place in the celebration.
-It’s not just his win, it’s theirs.
+It’s not just his win—it’s theirs.
 Ted shares his success with people because collective joy matters tremendously to him.
-No one on this show is going to be left out of anything because Ted Lasso has been left out before and that’s not something he ever wants anyone else to experience.
+No one on this show is going to be left out of anything because Ted Lasso has been left out before, and that’s not something he ever wants anyone else to experience.